 Tanya: Amy said that only some companies face this sort of enhanced scrutiny and activism from investors on issues like climate change and diversity.

-Tanya: But Amy said in some cases, small- and mid-cap companies are designed to minimize shareholder input.
+Tanya: But Amy said in some cases, small- and mid-cap companies are designed to minimise shareholder input.

 Tanya: CII doesn’t just concentrate on boards themselves—it also keeps an eye on the SEC.
 The No. 1 priority there is consistency.

-Amy: At CII, we think the ideal approach to regulations is a mix of both principles and rules-based, and I do think that this SEC, you’ll see more of an emphasis on rules.
-That’s in part because investors—and, to a certain, extent companies—want standardized metrics.
+Amy: At CII, we think the ideal approach to regulations is a mix of both principles and rules-based and I do think that this SEC, you’ll see more of an emphasis on rules.
+That’s in part because investors—and, to a certain, extent companies—want standardised metrics.
 Gary Gensler, the [new] SEC chair, at his nomination hearing and [when he] testified on the Hill, he kept repeating, “Consistent, comparable information.”
-Investors need consistent, comparable information, and you don’t get that from a sustainability report.
+Investors need consistent, comparable information and you don’t get that from a sustainability report.
 That’s narrative.
 That doesn’t help you compare companies peer to peer.
-For companies, frankly, it leaves you open to continuing to get different questionnaires from different investors about different information that you’re supposed to provide, instead of a standardized format.
-I do think we’ll see the SEC propose [a] standardized requirement for disclosure of climate and human capital metrics in some sort of standard format.
+For companies, frankly, it leaves you open to continuing to get different questionnaires from different investors about different information that you’re supposed to provide, instead of a standardised format.
+I do think we’ll see the SEC propose [a] standardised requirement for disclosure of climate and human capital metrics in some sort of standard format.

 Tanya: Amy says CII will continue to focus on good governance practices.

-Amy: Good governance doesn’t guarantee good performance, and poor governance doesn’t guarantee poor performance.
+Amy: Good governance doesn’t guarantee good performance and poor governance doesn’t guarantee poor performance.
 We tend to think of it like, “Good fences make good neighbors.”
-Good governance helps to deter bad behavior and improves behavior [overall].
+Good governance helps to deter bad behaviour and improves behaviour [overall].

-We need to recognize how far governance practices and standards have improved, and we need to keep in mind that investors and directors are essentially aligned: Both want companies to be successful, for the long term.
+We need to recognise how far governance practices and standards have improved and we need to keep in mind that investors and directors are essentially aligned: Both want companies to be successful, for the long term.